plcarmel/cryptic-sequences/README.md

 both for simplicity, performance, and because a [public key algorithm](https://en.wikipedia.org/wiki/Public-key_cryptography) has no benefit for our use case.

-Also, it is important to select a cypher that has a block size equal to the size of the identifiers we want to generate.
+Also, it is important to select a block cypher that has a block size equal to the size of the identifiers we want to generate.
 A stream cypher like RC4 can also be used for identifiers that have a size that is an exact number of bytes (so not for *weird* number bases like 10).
 **This is the problem** that this library solves, the inability to have a block size of an arbitrary length.
-However, first, lets look at an example that uses a well known algorithm.
+However, first, lets look at examples that use well known cyphers.

 ### Let's do it using DES